Cherreads

 He woke up.

-He walked like someone who owned the place.
+He walked like someone who owned the building.

 "Mm.
 Heard a lot about you."